 Data collecting sensors

-While Zepp and Sony place their sensors on the butt of the racquet, Babolat‘s sensor is built into the grip.
+While Zepp and Sony place their sensors on the butt of the racquet, Babolat‘s is built into the grip.
 Qlipp, on the other hand, sits on your strings and also functions as a vibration dampener.
-Then there are those like the Babolat Pop and its big brother Babolat and PIQ, which sit on your wrist and collect information.
+Then there are those like the Babolat Pop and its big brother Babolat and PIQ, which sit on your wrist and quietly collect information.

 Essential reading: The battle of the tennis sensors

-Smart Court systems such as Playsight and Mojjo have already been installed at a few hundred venues across the US and Europe.
+Smart Court systems such as Playsight and Mojjo have already been installed on a few hundred venues across the US and Europe.
 These are systems that involve a number of permanently fixed cameras that record everything that happens during play.
 While less accurate than Hawk-Eye, they are precise enough to check lines and come at a much lower price.

 There are more exciting developments under way.
-For example, a Swiss startup called Technis has perfected an entirely tactile surface to make tennis courts interactive.
+For example, a Swiss startup called Technis has perfected an entirely tactile surface to make the actual tennis court interactive.
 The technology is directly integrated into the surface of synthetic and resin courts.
 Every single movement is detected, from the bounces of the ball to the position of the players on the court.
 The information is displayed in real time on a screen on the edge of the court.
 While the system is still in the design stage, we can expect to see real-world implementation in the not too distant future.

 Match video analysis is no longer accessible only to professional players.
 A number of services have popped up, such as Tennis Analytics, that allow you to send raw video footage of your match for analysis.
 You get back an index video/summary of the match, that allows you to search for any moment in the match.
 You also receive a professional match report (serve %, aces, double faults, return %, winners, errors, differential for both you and your opponent).
 While the service is accessible to the recreational player, at over $500 for 10 hours of video, you would really need to be passionate about your game to subscribe!